zerjens/fc4-framework/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

 The only use case not accounted for here is if/when a user wishes to switch to Structurizr Express for graphical editing, such as to make many layout changes quickly.
 We may have to figure out how to support that.

-## Request for Feedback

-I feel pretty good about this proposal in its current form, but I’m _sure_ there are ways in which it could be streamlined, simplified, or otherwise significantly improved.
-Whatever you have in mind, whatever has popped up for you while reading this — please share!
-FC4 will only be the better for it.

-Thank you!